RF1705/scummvm-webos/README.md

 When the application returns, it resumes audio, refreshes the video surface, and emits a focus-gained event.
 A webOS termination event also flushes the configuration before requesting a clean exit.

+The webOS build also restores the SDL mouse state when required.
+This ensures that games such as Thimbleweed Park immediately use the LG Magic Remote after startup without requiring additional user interaction.

 ## Build in GitHub Actions